vmeta777/tlgame/_wiki/Factions of Timeline Game.md

 tags: writings, factions
 ---
 # Factions of Timeline Game
 The world of Timeline Game, as we find it during the conflict depicted in the game's cards and story, is at the precipice of a great conflict.
 For years a delicate balance has existed in a secluded part of the world, around a great forest.
 The "Forest Kingdom" is the name for the ruling faction in the forest, a contemporary name for the modern form of the Kingdom which was once known best as the Kingdom of the Long Sun.
 This Kingdom, ruled by Apes in a militaristic, ancient form for centuries, is in flux when we find them in Timeline Game.
+This wiki post gives a brief introduction to each faction.

 ![](https://raw.seadn.io/files/4a3ea135360c72ec5ba8054b91a7f659.png)